 Indian food is popular in a lot of places in the world with its distinctive curries, large vegetarian options and always-want-more appeal.
 Forget ‘Delhi-belly’ - India has some wonders for everyone.
-With its bustling streets, incredible heritage and different environs from the deserts to beaches to villages to cities to rural towns, India has plenty to offer and keep you on a food trip of a lifetime.
+With its bustling streets, incredible heritage and different environments from the deserts to beaches to villages to cities to rural towns, India has plenty to offer adventurers and keep you on a food trip of a lifetime.

 Curries, vegetarians, street snacks and food rituals